andymeixner/cms-excercise/README.md

 ## Future Frontend Updates
 The Following are potential future updates to the Frontend React app
-- Pagination.
+- Either load more posts as user scrolls or Pagination.
   - The current app just requests all (up to 100) posts from the Wordpress install.
-Pagination would allow for quicker load times, and allow for more than 100 posts to be displayed in the app.
+These would allow for quicker initial load times, and allow for more than 100 posts to be displayed in the app.
 - Integrate ACFs & ACF to REST-API plugins for easy user control over the rest of the frontend (Headlines, Header Images, Footer etc...)
 - Show feature image is the background image of the header (if post has one)
 - More exciting design, currently it is more or less just a boilerplate template